himbeer-toni/WebGit/README.md

 [^pandoc]: For use as delivered.
 If you decide to rebrand the app, it must change (not only) the README to reflect the new name.
-Changing the README means that README.md and README.html need to be re-created out of README.in.md.
+Changing the README means README.md and README.html need to be re-created out of README.in.md.
 To create the HTML `make` needs `pandoc`.
 Long story short: If you want to rebrand the app, then